 Streams are digital notepads that you can use on your own or with your team to capture ideas, goals, and whatever else you dream up.
 These digital notepads are made up of individual notes (usually on the same topic or with the same person) and show up in one long stream of notes.

-On each stream, you'll be able to customize some of your preferences including carry forward and templates by going to More Actions --> Stream Settings.
+On each stream, you'll be able to customize some of your preferences including carry forward and templates by clicking on the lightning bolt --> Stream Settings.

 The Types of Streams

 Streams in the meeting section are streams that are very much linked to the calendar event.
 Each unique calendar event will have its own stream.
 For recurring events, these notes will form one long stream for each series of meetings.

 The meeting stream will automatically pull in the event details so that you and your teammates are all collaborating automatically in the same Stream.